-Evaporative air coolers are a type of air conditioner that employs evaporation.
-A fan inside the machine pulls hot, dry air in through a wet media pad.
-The hot air quickly warms the top layer of moisture on the pad, causing the water to evaporate and dropping the temperature within the air cooler by up to 20 degrees.
-This cool, moist air is then expelled from the unit by the same fan that draws the hot, dry air in, creating a constant airflow through the wet pad and into the immediate area.
+Anyone hoping for an economical way to beat the heat may wish to consider buying an evaporative air cooler.
+These devices are a type of air conditioner that employs a fan to pull hot, dry air in through a wet media pad.
+The hot air quickly warms the top layer of moisture on the pad, causing the water to evaporate and dropping the air temperature inside the unit by up to 20 degrees Fahrenheit.
+This cold air is then expelled by the same fan that draws the hot, dry air in, creating a constant airflow through the wet pad and into the cooling area.

 - BEST OVERALL: Hessaire MC18M Portable Evaporative Cooler